twagar11/ansible-labs/4-playbooks-and-roles.md

 The preceding output shows that all of our systems were Ubuntu-based, but that only [frt01.example.com] needed the patch applying.
-Now we can make our logic more precise---perhaps it is only our legacy systems that need the patch applying.
+Now we can make our logic more precise -- perhaps it is only our legacy systems that need the patch applying.
 In this case, we can expand the logic in our playbook to check both the distribution and major version, as follows:

 ```
----
+ --
 - name: Play to patch only Ubuntu systems
   hosts: all
   become: true